Luis Méndez de Haro: Political career

 Méndez de Haro made a career at the Spanish court under the protection of his uncle, the Count-Duke, whom he succeeded as Valido or the court favourite who enjoyed the friendship and trust of the King and who wielded political power, after the Count-Duke was driven from office in 1643.
 That same year the Duke of Híjar, who aspired to succeed Olivares as Valido, planned a conspiracy against him, which cost him exile from Court.
 Haro would never exert the same type of influence or control as his uncle had, mainly due to King Philip IV's reliance upon Sister María de Ágreda's counsel.
-Sor María was uncompromisingly hostile towards Philip's delegation of authority upon a valido and thought that the king should rule on his own.
+María was uncompromisingly hostile towards Philip's delegation of authority upon a valido and thought that the king should rule on his own.
 She advocated the distancing of Olivares from the centre of power, and she suggested that Haro should also be removed.
 However Philip did not abolish the valimiento, but decided to hold on to it and stage it in more understated fashion.

 Rather more modest and discreet than Olivares, Haro was tactful, humble and prudent.
 His courteous manner provided a welcome contrast to the abrasive tactlessness of Olivares.
 Where Olivares had tried to master the king, Haro was always his friend.
 A sign of his apparent modesty is the scarcity of his portraits: no oil painting of him survives and the six that exist are all by anonymous authors.